-We received an email on Friday from our friend, Dr. Bob Huizenga (Author of Break Free From the Affair) and we wanted to share it with you today.
+We received an email from our friend, Dr. Bob Huizenga (Author of Break Free From the Affair) and we wanted to share it with you today.
 As usual, he has some good, hard-hitting, honest insights that you should consider if you are suffering from infidelity.

 Uncover the 2 Lies About Infidelity